 - Electricity availability – overcoming demands on global power supplies

-- New e-vehicles cost too high – particularly due to limited production runs the cost of new e-vehicles is currently considerably higher than their internal combustion engine counterparts
+- New e-vehicles high cost – particularly due to limited production runs the cost of new e-vehicles is currently considerably higher than their internal combustion engine counterparts

 - Lack of charging infrastructure – the need to develop this to replace traditional fuel stations